matteobucci/matteo-bucci/README.md

     - Investigate on how styling works
     - Add new content and a nice navigation
     - Fix first margin on navigation
+    - Refactor a footer adding a linkedin link